vmware-archive/nsxraml/md-version/nsxvapi.md

 * **delete** *(secured)*: Delete member from the specified security group.

 ### /2.0/services/securitygroup/{objectId}/translation/virtualmachines
-Working with Virtual Machines in a Security Group
+Working With Virtual Machines in a Security Group
 ----

 * **get** *(secured)*: Retrieve effective membership of a security group in terms of virtual